By Carol Kennedy

 “Well, we then hurried back with the baskets to the gipsy camp.”

 “Now, dear,” she patted his hand, “Molly went with me.
 We carried the baskets to an older man—the elder, ah the king.
 They call him Array.”

 Charles’s jaw dropped.
-“Surely you did not venture into a pack of gypsies, Marianne.”
+“Surely you did not venture into a pack of gipsies, Marianne.”

 Mrs Mandeville, accustomed to listening to many conversations at once, heard her son’s voice rise and turned her ear in his direction.
-Seemingly mesmerized with Marianne’s shocking declaration, she folded her cards.
-The others did likewise and the three listened in awe.
+Seemingly mesmerised with Marianne’s shocking declaration, she folded her cards.
+The others did likewise, and the three listened in awe.
 Molly had fallen asleep and therefore could not warn Marianne of the eavesdroppers.